thomastoye/reddit-gpg-bot/README.md

 This a a [reddit](http://www.reddit.com) bot that lives on the [/r/GPGpractice](http://www.reddit.com/r/GPGpractice/) subreddit.
 Currently, it doesn't do a whole lot, but the plan is to automatically respond to new threads.

-## Parsing keys
+## Functionality

+### Replying to threads

-The bot will periodically scan for new threads.
+The bot will periodically scan for new threads on /r/GPGpractice.
 When it finds one, it will attempt to extract a public key and import it.
 At the moment, this is effective ~75% of the time.
 The 25% of threads that didn't make it didn't contain a public key for the most part (questions, accidentally posting a private key, ill-formatted keys, ...).

 Currently, the following mechanisms are supported: